Migrant Protection and Assistance Division

 As of 2016, at the regional level South-Eastern Europe, Eastern Europe and Central Asia (SEEECA) remains the main region of origin of AVRR beneficiaries.
 Approximately 49% of total returns of IOM return to the SEEECA region.
 Most returns in the region originate in the European Economic Area with major countries of origin including Albania, Serbia and Kosovo*.
 We provide reintegration assistance which aims to support migrants in becoming self-sufficient.

-IOM is implementing a key project to help expand the direct operational capacities of national authorities in Serbia and the former Yugoslav Republic of Macedonia to respond to the mid- and long-term challenges related to migration flows.
+IOM is implementing a key project to help expand the direct operational capacities of national authorities in Serbia and North Macedonia to respond to the mid- and long-term challenges related to migration flows.
 We assist them by providing accommodation and basic living conditions to:

 - efficiently respond to the needs of migrants and asylum seekers;